prince98batra/snataak/sprint-5/monitoring-poc/Readme.md

 ![image](https://github.com/user-attachments/assets/a6cb3d56-a265-4433-ae82-9a7fed0cd7c7)

-* Make sure node exporter is installed on target server
+* Make sure Node Exporter is installed on the target server.

 ---

 <a id="step-3"></a>